hackmoney-superfluid-project/wrapped-token-poc/README.md

 ## Custom native super token

 This implementation was taken from the [following guide](https://medium.com/@jtriley15/custom-super-tokens-6cdeffd6c923).
 You can test it out by adding the contracts to Remix and following the instructions.
+The contracts can be found in the `custom-token-guide-contracts` folder

 **Contracts**